dhlab-epfl/LinkedBooksReferenceParsing/README.md

     {
         "bid": "BVE0058909", # identifier of monograph or jounal.
-Find details here: http://id.sbn.it/bid/BVE0058909 "doc_number": "", #issue number if an issue "doc_type": "monograph", #type of document: monpgraph or journal_issue "pages": { # dicionary with page number and list of contents for every page "2": { # page number
+Find details here: http://id.sbn.it/bid/BVE0058909 "doc_number": "", #issue number if an issue "doc_type": "monograph", #type of document: monograph or journal_issue "pages": { # dicionary with page number and list of contents for every page "2": { # page number
                 "is_annotated": true, #is the page has been annotated (always at true in this dataset)